MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/smbshare/New-SmbServerCertificateMapping.md

 ### -Flags
 Specifies if Named Pipes are enabled for SMB over QUIC.
 The acceptable values for this parameter are:

-- `None` Remove all flags.
+- `None:` Remove all flags.
-- `AllowNamedPipe` Enable use of named pipes in SMB over QUIC connections for this mapping (off by default, overrides the value of RestrictNamedPipeAccessOverQuic).
+- `AllowNamedPipe:` Enable use of named pipes in SMB over QUIC connections for this mapping (off by default, overrides the value of RestrictNamedPipeAccessOverQuic).
-- `DefaultCert` Not used.
+- `DefaultCert:` Not used.

 ```yaml
 Type: Flags